About Us

 -

 In 2022, Mayor Tim Kelly appointed Todd to the Chattanooga Historic Zoning Commission.
-He is a 2024 graduate of Leadership Chattanooga and currently serves as an adjunct professor teaching historic preservation at the University of Tennessee Chattanooga.
-Todd is certified in historic real estate finance by the National Community Development Council.
-He is a member of the Chattanooga Rotary Club and serves on the board of directors for the National Preservation Partners Network.
+He is a 2024 graduate of Leadership Chattanooga and was honored as Adjunct Professor of the Year for teaching historic preservation at the University of Tennessee Chattanooga.

 Office: 423.265.2825